emlearn/emlearn/docs/tree_based_models.rst

 - Reduces the RAM space needed for features
 - Avoids using floating-point code.
 Big benefit when there is no hardware FPU
-- On 16-bit architectures, model may take up less code space
+- On 8-bit and 16-bit microprocessor architectures, model may take up less code space

-..
-TODO: link to example of quantization+leaf-deduplication
+To use this feature, make sure all the input data is scaled to be integers that fits in 8/16/32 bits, and set the ``dtype`` argument of ``emlearn.convert()`` to the appropriate C datatype.
+For example **emlearn.convert(model, dtype='int8')**.
+A complete example can be found in :ref:`sphx_glr_auto_examples_trees_feature_quantization.py`

 Optimization using target quantization and leaf-deduplication